dabit3/aws-amplify-workshop-react/README.md

 ### Adding Authorization to the GraphQL API (Advanced, optional)

-To add authorization to the API, we can reconfigure the API to use our cognito identity pool.
+To add authorization to the API, we can re-configure the API to use our cognito identity pool.
 To do so, we can run `amplify configure api`:

 ```sh
 amplify configure api